Nature-anchored rhythms for families raising children in a

 I’ve watched ecosystems restore when conditions are right.

-And I’ve watched families do the same.
+And now I’ve watched families do the same.

 Nature does not respond to force.